Look Up: A 'Da Vinci Glow' or 'Earthshine' Moon May Be Visible Next Week. Here's What it Is and How You Can See It

-You may want to keep your eyes on the sky in the coming days - an interesting sight could be visible if you look at the moon at just the right time.
+You may want to keep your eyes on the sky this week, as an interesting sight could be visible if you look at the moon at just the right time.

+It's called a "Da Vinci Glow" or "Earthshine," an event where a crescent moon is accentuated with the faintly-visible lunar surface also able to be seen with the naked eye.

-While not uncommon, several factors have to line up for such a sight to be visible.
-And the phenomenon perplexed many for thousands of years -- until Leonardo Da Vinci solved the "astronomical riddle" about 500 years ago, according to NASA.
+Several factors have to line up for such a sight to be visible, and the phenomenon perplexed many for thousands of years -- until Leonardo Da Vinci solved the "astronomical riddle" about 500 years ago, according to NASA.

 "For thousands of years, humans marveled at the beauty of this 'ashen glow,' or 'the old Moon in the new Moon's arms,'" NASA reported.
 "But what was it?
 No one knew until the 16th century when Leonardo figured it out."